johnschoeman/graphql-demo/GraphQL_Slides.md

 ---

 The GraphQL analog:
-(fetches exactly the data we ask for)
+(fetches exactly the data we ask for, not the entire set of user data)

 ```javascript
   query {